portworx/px-docs/scheduler/kubernetes/kops_asg.md

 >     ${NAME}
 ```
 ## Prepare key-value database(etcd):
 Portworx requires a key-value database such as etcd for configuring storage.
-Either point to your external etcd or Follow the steps set up new [etcd](https://docs.portworx.com/maintain/etcd.html#tuning-etcd) Cluster. we are starting our own etcd.
+Either point to your external etcd or Follow this steps to set up new [etcd](https://docs.portworx.com/maintain/etcd.html#tuning-etcd) Cluster. we are starting our own etcd.

 ## Create EBS volume templates
 Create various EBS volume templates for PX to use.
 PX will use these templates as a reference when creating new EBS volumes while scaling up.